 What is Dandelion

-Dandelion is one leafy green that is categorized as a flowering plant, herb, and a vegetable.
+Dandelion is one leafy green that is categorized as a flowering plant, herb, and vegetable.
 Dandelion taste can be strong for some people and others mild.
 Many people add it to their salad for a dose of healthy nutrition.

 From the article we published recently, Dandelion is full of antioxidants with great health benefits.
 It is an excellent source of several vitamins such as A, B, C, E, and K. It contains a substantial amount of iron, calcium, potassium, and magnesium.
 You can read more about its benefits and usage here.